mramshaw/Docker/README.md

 Consider specifying __USER nobody__ unless __root__ access is absolutely required.
 [Hint: it is almost never actually required.]

+#### Tag all images

+The default tag is __latest__ but it is a really terrible practice to use this.
+For one thing using it means being vulnerable to new releases (not generally a good idea) - and can also have a big impact in terms of having to actually download the latest release.

+For consistency reason, always tag Docker images - and only ever use tagged images.
+This will at least give you the option of actually __testing__ the latest release.

 ## ADD versus COPY

 ADD will uncompress certain files (.tar, .tar.gz, .tar.bz2) if only a destination directory